-- IMI and most of the comparators have increased their output of open access papers between 2010 and 2021, except for FNIH which is trending downward. - IMI increased its percentage of open access papers at a faster rate than any of the comparators.
+IMI and most of the comparators have increased their output of open access papers between 2010 and 2022, except for FNIH which continues its downward trend.

-25 The Web of Science open access data come from the Directory of Open Access Journals (DOAJ) and collaborations with Impact Story and Our Research's Unpaywall services.
+&lt;sup>24 The Web of Science open access data come from the Directory of Open Access Journals (DOAJ) and collaborations with Impact Story and Our Research's Unpaywall services.
 The Web of Science therefore provides unrivalled coverage of open access publications that are published through DOAJ Gold, Other Gold, Green Published, Green Accepted or Bronze routes.
 It is also possible that some publishers make publications available without following a recognised open access route.
 In these cases publications will not be indexed as open access in the Web of Science or in this report.